Ankr-network/game-unity-sdk/README.md

 * Contract Address
 * ABI

-The following extract is an example usage of the **GetData** method to retrive information about an NFT:
+The following extract is an example usage of the **GetData** method to retrieve information about an NFT:

 ```c#
 private async UniTask<BigInteger> GetHat(BigInteger tokenID)